 Section 2.
-Risk Management
+Risk Management/Workers Compensation

-1. Risk management is a part of System Administration with responsibility to provide sound risk management programs and services to the NSHE.
+1. Risk Management is a part of System Administration with responsibility to provide sound risk management programs and services to the NSHE.

 - 2. Objective and Scope.
-While the primary responsibility for risk management functions are maintained at the institutional level, the System through the Vice Chancellor of Finance and Administration is responsible to ensure adherence by the institutions to national standards for risk management programs.
+While the primary responsibility for risk management functions is maintained at the institutional level, the System through the Vice Chancellor of Finance and Administration is responsible to ensure adherence by the institutions to national standards for risk management programs.
 The goals of risk management are to: 1) protect the health and provide for the safety of the NSHE students and employees, 2) protect the public from injury or damage incidental to the operations of the NSHE, 3) protect the NSHE's assets and its environment, and 4) protect the reputation of the NSHE.
 To achieve these goals, risk management will consider all types of risks, including but not limited to natural, environmental, compliance, and safety risks.
 The realization of these overall objectives involves: - a.
 Providing for the safety of students, employees, and the public; - b.
 Protecting NSHE's property and its environment; - c.
-Reducing NSHE's legal liability; - Monitoring compliance with environmental and safety regulations at each institution; - e.
-Purchasing insurance when necessary and administering NSHE's property, inland and ocean marine, liability and workers' compensation insurance programs; - f.
-Monitoring the implementation of a business continuity plan at each institution; - g.
-Monitoring the implementation of an emergency plan at each institution; - h.
-Investigating, adjusting, and settling insured property, inland and ocean marine, liability and workers' compensation insurance claims whether insured or subject to deductibles, self insured retentions or that are self insured; and - Proposing funding when warranted by demonstrated need, and in conjunction with funds provided by the state or institution for risk management, environmental health and safety, (other than public safety and group health and accident coverage) programs at NSHE institutions. - 3.
+Reducing NSHE's legal liability; - d.
+Purchasing insurance when necessary and administering NSHE's property, inland and ocean marine, liability and workers' compensation insurance programs; - e.
+Monitoring the implementation of a business continuity plan at each institution; - f.
+Monitoring the implementation of an emergency plan at each institution; and - g.
+Investigating, adjusting, and settling insured property, inland and ocean marine, liability and workers' compensation insurance claims whether insured or subject to deductibles, self insured retentions or that are self insured. - 3.
 Authority and Responsibility.
 Risk management activities shall be overseen by the Chancellor's Office.
 Risk management activities shall be guided by the principles provided in this section.
 Each President shall be responsible for the implementation of a risk management program at his or her respective institution. - 4.
 Risk Management Principles.
 Risk management within System Administration and at the institutions shall be guided by the following principles in order to ensure administrative efficiency, the cost-effective use of resources, a sound organizational plan, and cooperation among the member institutions: - a.
 Programs of insurance, self-insurance, contractual risk transfer, risk avoidance, loss prevention, and claims remediation shall be implemented to reduce NSHE's costs to the lowest reasonable level while avoiding exposing the NSHE to unreasonable financial risk.